Endogenous Epistemic Weighting under Heterogeneous Information: Introduction

+The contribution proceeds in four steps.
+First, the paper introduces a formal framework for endogenous bounded weighting in collective choice and relates the log-odds version of ESCM to a likelihood-based benchmark under a consistency assumption on the recovery of latent reliabilities.
+Second, it derives a Gaussian approximation for weighted aggregation under general regularity conditions, showing that, within this CLT framework, large-sample performance is approximately determined by the induced signal-to-noise ratio $\mu_T/\sigma_T$ as defined in Section~\ref{sec:clt-general}.
+Third, it illustrates numerically that, for the specific weighting rules and competence environments studied here, this mean improvement is associated with higher signal-to-noise ratios and large-sample accuracy.
+Fourth, it establishes a general mean-improvement result under heterogeneous competence for bounded monotone weighting under a suitable normalization.

+Under heterogeneous competence distributions with non-zero variance, any bounded, non-decreasing epistemic weighting function that is non-constant on the support of the competence distribution and normalized so that $E_f[w(p)] = 1$ strictly increases the mean signed aggregate signal relative to unweighted majority rule.
+The paper does not establish universal signal-to-noise-ratio dominance for all such weighting rules.
+Instead, gains in signal-to-noise ratio and collective accuracy are shown numerically for the specific weighting specifications and competence distributions examined in Sections~\ref{sec:unimodal} and~\ref{sec:cmm}.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:model} introduces the formal framework and the likelihood-optimal benchmark.
-Section \ref{sec:escm} describes the ESCM procedure.
-Section~\ref{sec:struct} analyzes several properties of ESCM.
-Section~\ref{sec:clt-general} uses CLT to approximate our model behavior.
-Section \ref{sec:unimodal} examines beta distribution information.
-Section \ref{sec:cmm} evaluates multimodal information structures.
-Section~\ref{sec:conclusion} provides an interpretation of the results and outlines directions for future research.
+Section~\ref{sec:model} introduces the formal framework and the likelihood-based benchmark.
+Section~\ref{sec:escm} describes the ESCM procedure.
+Section~\ref{sec:struct} discusses the structural properties of ESCM.
+Section~\ref{sec:clt-general} derives the Gaussian approximation for weighted aggregation.
+Section~\ref{sec:unimodal} evaluates ESCM under Beta-distributed competence.
+Section~\ref{sec:cmm} examines segmented informational structures.
+Section~\ref{sec:dominance} establishes the general mean-improvement result under heterogeneous competence.
+Section~\ref{sec:conclusion} concludes.